 - In a pawn shop model, the seller brings items to the store – the store buys what they want – if they think they can re-sell an item for $10, they’ll give the seller $5.
 Half Price Books and Plato’s Closet follow a pawn shop model.
 (Learn the difference between these models from the seller’s point of view.)

-- Everything in a consignment shop had to meet the shop’s standards for quality, so in general, it’s all in quite good shape and fashionable.
-(I’ve watched at Plato’s Closet, and they reject half to two thirds of the items sellers bring in, taking only the very best.)
+Everything in a consignment shop had to meet the shop’s standards for quality, so in general, it’s all in quite good shape and fashionable.
+(I’ve seen Plato’s Closet reject half to two thirds of the items sellers bring in, taking only the very best.)

-- Garage sales / yard sales / swap meets / flea markets / consignment sales – where people sell their own stuff or other folks’ stuff for a couple days in the yard or at a swap meet.
-(Just Between Friends is a nationwide group that does huge consignment events full of kids’ clothes.
+Pop-Up / Short Term Events, like Garage sales, yard sales, swap meets, flea markets – where people sell their own stuff or other folks’ stuff for a couple days in the yard or at a swap meet.
+(Just Between Friends is a nationwide group that does huge events full of kids’ clothes.
 They can be a bit of a zoo, but people get lots of good stuff there.)
 You can get really good deals on stuff and you can find treasures – wacky delights you didn’t even know you were looking for till you found them.
 On the other hand, you can find a lot of junk you have no desire to own.
-Personally, the only time I did these was when it was a lovely sunny day in spring and I wasn’t quite ready to go home but didn’t have any ideas for what to do with my kids.
+Personally, the only time I garage saled was when it was a lovely sunny day in spring and I wasn’t quite ready to go home but didn’t have any ideas for what to do with my kids.
 We’d see a garage sale and go off on a quest to see what we’d find.
 Never anything substantial, but a fun little diversion.

 - The nicer the neighborhood – the better the used goods.
 At a garage sale in some parts of town, you’ll find things from Target and Walmart that the sellers are trying to eke as much money out of selling as they can.
 In another part of town, you’ll find items from Pottery Barn and Williams and Sonoma that they’re willing to sell for any amount you feel like offering.